andrewjsi/libamievent/README.md

 # Asterisk Manager Interface client C library

-libamievent is an asynchronous event-driven client library for Asterisk Manager Interface.
-It uses [libev](http://software.schmorp.de/pkg/libev.html) as event loop backend.
+libamievent is an asynchronous event-driven client library for Asterisk Manager Interface written in C. It uses [libev](http://software.schmorp.de/pkg/libev.html) as event loop backend.

 With the libamievent you can send AMI commands and you can subscribe for